Skip to main content

 Whether it's one classroom, a whole school or an entire school network - everyone can dress as their favourite species and donate

 From face painting to animal baking – we’ve got you covered!
 Check out our educational resourcesfundraising ideas and digital resources.
-The question is - what kind of fierce outfit will you choose?

-HOW HOWARD JUNIOR SCHOOL WORE IT WILD
+HOW BURE VALLEY SCHOOL WORE IT WILD

 Register for your free fundraising guide